Bicardine/NaninovelTimer/README.md

 ![Pic4](https://github.com/Bicardine/NaninovelTimer/assets/83329675/b4abee37-b226-42ca-81d0-6951b4f41cfe)

-# Adding a new TimerBarRenderer
+# Adding a new TimerBarRenderer type
-You can create different bars to display information about the remaining time.
-It can be either a graph or a number, depending on the implementation.
+You can modify current bars or create different type.
+To create a new type:

 1. Inherit TimerBarRenderer<T> where T is the value to Render() used for output.
 ![Pic5](https://github.com/Bicardine/NaninovelTimer/assets/83329675/0b2bad00-54d6-4feb-83e8-ffe8cbd1bc24)